-We live in a world where we're told thinking and worrying are one and the same.
+We live in a world where we’re told thinking and worrying are the same.

-We're not allowed to think about the possible things in our life that won't go our way.
-To think about it might mean you're worried about it and we simply can't have that.
+We’re not allowed to think about the things in our life that won’t go our way.
+To think about it might mean you’re worried about it, and we can’t have that.
 Worry is unhealthy.
 We need to be positive!
-Don't fret so much about not making ends meet, finding a new job, dying.
-You'll cross that bridge when – or even if – you come to it.
+Don’t fret so much about not making ends meet, finding a new job, dying.
+You’ll cross that bridge when—or even if—you come to it.

-The Stoics, of course, have something to say of this.
+The Stoics have something to say of this.

 First, worry is wrong.
-Worry isn't going to help you out in any way.
+Worry will not help you out.
 But before people give themselves a pat on the back for getting at least that, the Stoics would say that worrying about bad things happening and thinking about bad things happening are two different beasts.
-Worry is a stifling emotion that weakens us and potentially prevents us from doing something in the first place.
-Thinking is, well, not an emotional action by itself, though if you're not careful, it can lead to worry or, perhaps worse, overconfidence in one's abilities.
+Worry is a stifling emotion that weakens us and potentially prevents us from doing something.
+Thinking is, well, not an emotional action by itself, though if you’re not careful, it can lead to worry or, perhaps worse, overconfidence in one’s abilities.

-The why is simple enough: the idea is that contemplating bad things before they happen makes it easier to handle when bad things happen.
-Never consider the possibility of being broke and you'll be shocked the first time you overdraw your account.
-Think about it every so often and you'll know that it was a possibility and won't be as shocked if it happens.
+The why is simple enough: contemplating bad things before they happen makes it easier to handle when bad things happen.
+Never consider the possibility of being broke and you’ll be shocked the first time you overdraw your account.
+Think about it every so often and you’ll know that it was a possibility and won’t be as shocked if it happens.